An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Visualizing the Fitted DM Models

-In this section we display the same figures of Section \ref{sec:Problems} except now the skill models (\ref{eq:DM4}) are estimated using the pseudo-fractions $(\widehat{\alpha}_k + x_{jk})/\sum_{l=1}^K(\widehat{\alpha}_l + x_{jl})$ obtained from the fitted DM distributions.
-Figure \ref{figure:FittedEllipse_DM_DB} is the analog to Figure \ref{figure:FittedEllipseRealDataDB} in Section \ref{sec:Problems} and displays the updated fitted skill models for the DB target area.
-We see the problems with the skill models in Figure \ref{figure:FittedEllipseRealDataDB} have been resolved and that the correlations look much closer to zero.

 Because there is ample data for players targeting T20, the pseudo-fractions for T20 are almost identical to the raw fractions and so minimal shrinkage takes place with the T20 data.
-Indeed the analogs for Tables \ref{table:FittedProb_RealData_T20_fixedmu_fourplayers} and \ref{table:FittedProb_RealData_T20_nonfixedmu_fourplayers} as well as the top row of Figure \ref{figure:Trebles} (all for T20) in Section \ref{sec:Problems} are almost entirely unchanged when we use the DM data, i.e. the pseudo-fraction data, and so we do not display them here.

-The amount of shrinkage increases as we move progressively through T20, T19, T18, and T17 but is still relatively small even for T18 and T17.
-Nonetheless, for players with relatively little data or coverage, we see the fitted skill models based on the pseudo-fractions help resolve the issues that arose when we used the raw data.
-Figure \ref{figure:FittedEllipse_DM_T18T17}, for example, displays the updated fitted skill models for T18 and T17 and should be compared to the bottom two rows of Figure \ref{figure:Trebles} in Section \ref{sec:Problems}.
-The problem with Cullen's skill models on T17 has been resolved, and we can also see closer agreement between the unbiased and inferred-$\bmu$ models.
-We will return to this issue below.
+The amount of shrinkage increases as we move progressively through T20, T19, T18, and T17 but is still quite minimal for T19 and T18.
+Some players (Cross and Cullen) have poor coverage when targeting T17, however, and so the RN model does a poor job with these players.
+This may be seen in Figure \ref{figure:FittedEllipseT18T17_RN_BSPN} where we display the BSPN and RN fits for T18 and T17.
+We see the BSPN and RN fits are almost identical for T18 (because minimal shrinkage takes place for T18) but this is not always the case for T17.

-Figure \ref{figure:DoublesDM} displays the DM analogs to Figure \ref{figure:Doubles}.
-The shrinkage supplied by the DM model means that the coverage issues have been resolved and the updated skill models of Figure \ref{figure:DoublesDM} look much more reasonable.
-It is worth noting that the DM approach does not work for some of the rarely targeted doubles.
-In particular, D11, D13, D15, and D17 are so rarely targeted\footnote{There were only 232 darts in total thrown by the 16 players at these 4 target areas in the data-set.
-Darts targeting D11, D13, D15, and D17 therefore represent less than .15\% of all dart throws in the data-set.} that even when we aggregate the data for these targets across all players, the coverages are still too low to allow a reasonable estimation of (\ref{eq:DM4}).